scality/Zenko/docs/docsource/Reference/object_operations/put_object.rst

 *Explicitly Specifying Access Permissions*

-A set of headers is available for explicitly granting access permissions to specific Zenko Enterprise accounts or groups, each of which maps to specific permissions Zenko Enterprise supports in an ACL.
+A set of headers is available for explicitly granting access permissions to specific Zenko accounts or groups, each of which maps to specific permissions Zenko supports in an ACL.

 In the header value, specify a list of grantees who get the specific permission.